On $n$-hereditary algebras and $n$-slice algebras: Preliminary

 Let $\tG= \Pi(\GG)$ be the $(n+1)$-preprojective algebra of an $n$-slice algebra $\GG$.
 Recall that $\GG$ is of {\em finite type} if $\tG$ is finite dimensional, of {\em tame type} if $\tG$ is of finite Gelfand-Kirilov dimension (not zero), and of {\em wild type} if $\tG$ is of infinite Gelfand-Kirilov dimension.
 Let $\tL$ be the quadratic dual of $\tG$.
 This trichotomy of $n$-slice algebra $\GG$ is also characterized by using the Coxeter index and the Loewy matrix of $\tL$, see Theorem 3.7 of \cite{gxl21}.

 For an $n$-slice algebra $\GG$, its quadratic dual $\LL$ is an $n$-properly-graded algebra.
 Let $\tL$ be its twisted trivial extension, it is a $(n+1,q+1)$-Koszul selfinjective algebra of Loewy length $n+2$.
-Write $L= L_{\tL}$ for the Loewy matrix of $\tL$ \cite{gw00}.
+Write $L= L_{\tL}$ for the Loewy matrix of $\tL$ \cite{gw00} , we have following characterization of finite-tame-wild trichonomy using $\tL$(Theorem 3.7 of \cite{gxl21}).

 \begin{thm} Let $\GG$ be an $n$-slice algebra with Coxeter index $q+1$. \begin{enumerate} \item $\GG$ is of finite type if and only if $q+1$ is finite.

 \item $\GG$ is of tame type if and only if $\tL$ is of finite complexity and not periodic, if and only if $q$ is infinite and the spectral radius of $L$ is $1$.